jdreese79/PiInTheSky/README.md

 5/8/19- Today we began to decorate our slice of pie with cherry colors.

-5/9/19- Today we finished decporating our pi slice and now all we have to do is finish the code.
+5/9/19- Today we finished decorating our pi slice and now all we have to do is finish the code.

+6/3/18- Today we finally completed our code.
+We put our project together and launched it, then were able to collect the data.